aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Wu_2021_CVPR_2,
-    author = "Wu, Haixu and Yao, Zhiyu and Wang, Jianmin and Long, Mingsheng", title = "MotionRNN: A Flexible Model for Video Prediction With Spacetime-Varying Motions", booktitle = "CVPR",
+    author = "Wu, Haixu and Yao, Zhiyu and Wang, Jianmin and Long, Mingsheng", title = "{MotionRNN}: A Flexible Model for Video Prediction With Spacetime-Varying Motions", booktitle = "CVPR",
     year = "2021"
 }